 - The handover to other agencies/freelancers

 Whether WordPress or TYPO3, as soon as a security update is released, the system should be updated.
-My customer systems were for the most part with the well-known large hosting providers and were not set up with the 1-click installations.
-So I had to log into each system individually and apply the updates by hand.
+My client systems were largely with the well-known large hosting providers and were not set up with the 1-click installations.
+So I had to log on to each system individually and install the updates by hand.
 A huge effort!
-Just as difficult was keeping track of which site was on which version.
+It was just as difficult to keep track of which website was on which version.
 And to keep these lists up to date.

-But not only the maintenance of the system, but also the initial setup is extensive.
-If you want to consider everything here, then this includes not only a web server such as Apache or NGINX, but also still the configuration of the firewall, the optimization of the database server, the PHP processes, etc., to achieve the optimal performance for the website.
+But not only the maintenance of the system, but also the initial set-up is extensive.
+If you want to take everything into account here, then this includes not only a web server such as Apache or NGINX, but also the configuration of the firewall, the optimization of the database server, the PHP processes, etc., in order to achieve the optimal performance for the website.

-If you have a client who hires several agencies/freelancers, then you may have to work with them on a project.
-Here too, the question is how access to the project is regulated.
-There are certainly more points I could list here, but that would go beyond the scope of this blog post 🙂
+If you have a client who commissions several agencies/freelancers, then you may also have to work with them on a project.
+Here, too, the question is how to regulate access to the project.
+There are certainly more points that I could list here, but that would go beyond the scope of this blog post 🙂

-If I were to go back to work as a freelance developer, my host would have to offer the following:
+If I were to return to work as a freelance developer, my host would need to offer the following: